65 Things You Must Do & See at Disney World

 4- Twilight Zone Tower of Terror (Disney Hollywood Studios).
 For thrill seekers, they say it’s the best ride.
 Also, the wait for this attraction is so full of detail some say they enjoy it more than the actual ride!

 5- Toy Story Midway Mania (Disney’s Hollywood Studios).
 How often does a mom get a chance to beat a kid at a video game?
 And the kid has fun anyway?
 This is the place to do it!
 This attraction is super popular, and has incredibly long lines (over 100 minutes wait within the park’s first hour of opening) for good reason, it is a BLAST!
 This is definitely a family favorite.
-Your strategy needs to be to send someone from your party to get fastpasses for it while the rest of you head to the opposite side of the park!

 6- Soarin’ (Epcot) Words cannot describe the sensation of “flying” through the air!
-It’s like an IMAX film but with a convex screen and you are lifted up and into the screen so it feels like you are on a hang glider “soarin’” over California.
-Go ahead and get a fastpass for it BEFORE you line up.
+It’s like an IMAX film but with a convex screen and you are lifted up and into the screen so it feels like you are on a hang glider “soarin'” over California.

 7- Make sure to visit the classic Disney attraction Carousel of Progress (Magic Kingdom).
 Why?
 No waiting line, good for nursing moms who need a break but have other children that need occupying, nice and cool in the summer.
 BUT it’s greatest feature is the history lesson it weaves through animatronics and was Disney’s 1964 entry into the New York World’s Fair and his favorite attraction.